-Further we have investigated the changes of very early activation antigen CD69 on different TIL subpopulations - NK, CTL, APC, DC (Fig.1 E, F, G).
-Our results depicted in Fig.2 demonstrated enhanced expression of CD69 only in the monocyte population (CD8-/CD49b-/CD11b+/CD11c-).
-The counts of activated monocyte (CD11b+/CD69+) in both control and anesthetized mice were similar, 12±1,7%, while the LHT treated group showed a 40% increase (17±2,6%) in the TIL fraction.
+Further we have investigated the changes of very early activation antigen CD69 on different TIL subpopulations - NK, CTL, APC, DC (Fig. 1E, 1F, 1G).
+Our results (Fig. 2) demonstrated enhanced expression of CD69 only in the monocyte population (CD8-/CD49b-/CD11b+/CD11c-).
+The counts of activated monocyte (CD11b+/CD69+) in both control and anesthetized mice were similar, $12\pm1.7$ %, while the LHT-treated group showed a 40 % increase ( $17\pm2.6$ %) in the TIL fraction.

-LHT effect on immune cells distribution in the spleen
+LHT effect on distribution of immune cells in the spleen

-Our study revealed changes in the occurrence of cell subpopulations in secondary lymphoid organ, the spleen, after the application of LHT.
-The parameters of detected surface markers were similar as for the analysis of TILs represented in Fig.1 without CD45 staining.
-Cytotoxic T lymphocytes (CD3+/CD8+) increased their counts by 22%, natural killer cells (CD49b+/NK1.1+) increased by 14% and a subpopulation of monocytes, bearing NK cell markers (CD49b-/NK1.1+/CD11b+), decreased by 37% (Fig.3).
-However, except for the activated monocytes in the TIL fraction (Fig.2), similar results were observed in the anesthetized group (Fig.3), although these changes were not as strong as with the concurrent hyperthermic stress.
+Our study revealed changes in the occurrence of cell subpopulations in secondary lymphoid organ, the spleen, after the LHT application.
+The parameters of detected surface markers were similar as for the analysis of TILs (Fig. 1) without CD45 staining.
+Cytotoxic T lymphocytes (CD3+/CD8+) increased their counts by 22 %, natural killer cells (CD49b+/NK1.1+) increased by